2024 CITY EVENT CALENDAR

 Before the railroad, most families lived and worked for subsistence.
 The railroad offered a way to grow business which prompted Johnson County to sponsor the first railroad in 1872, the Cairo and Vincennes Railroad which ran through Vienna.
 Vienna grew more prosperous as people could travel in shorter periods of time and ship goods farther away.
 The railroad also provided job such as railroad workers, station agents, and businesses around the depots to serve passengers like hotels and restaurants.

-With the decline of the railroad, Vienna could have become like so many ghost towns in Southern Illinois; however, with major roads US 24, IL 45, and IL 146 built in the mid 1900s.
+With the decline of the railroad, Vienna could have become like so many ghost towns in Southern Illinois; however, with major roads US 24, IL 45, and IL 146 built in the mid 1900s, Vienna continued to prosper.

 Points of Interest